Goals and Objectives

 - Understand the family physician's role in directing and coordinating care for patients, their families and the EVMS community.

-- Through Service Learning experiences, attempt to correct the health disparities in our community by applying lessons learned in patient centered communications, health literacy assessment, culturally and contextually appropriate care.
+- Through Service Learning experiences, attempt to correct the health disparities in our community by applying lessons learned in patient centered communications, health literacy assessments, culturally and contextually appropriate care

 - Motivate patients toward better self-care and adherence to medical plan.